real-logic/benchmarks/README.md

 #### gRPC

-For gRPC there is only ping-pong test with two different implementations:
+For the gRPC there is only ping-pong test with a single implementation:
-- Blocking client - client uses blocking API to send messages.
 - Streaming client - client uses streaming API to send/receive messages.

 Please read the documentation in then ``grpc`` directory for more information.

 #### Kafka

-Unlike gRPC that simply echoes messages Kafka will persist them so that the test is similar to the Aeron's replay from the remote archive.
+Unlike the gRPC that simply echoes messages Kafka will persist them so the test is similar to the Aeron's replay from the remote archive.

 Please read the documentation in the `kafka` directory for more information.